Weak randomness in graphons and theons: Preliminaries

 \section{Preliminaries}

 In this section, we establish the notation and background results that will be used throughout the paper.
-The main points of the section concern why we can work with canonical theories as opposed to general universal theories, what graphons and theons are and how they interact with open interpretations, and the characterization of subgraphons and sub-objects.
+The core results of the paper are in probabilistic combinatorics, and most of the results and proofs are stated in that language.
+Still, there are quite a few points where we believe the introduction of (simple) model theoretic language is more natural both to explain our approach and to organize the results, as we shall explain.

 We denote the set of non-negative integers by $\NN$ and the set of positive integers by $\NN_+\df\NN\setminus\{0\}$ and given $n,k\in\NN$, we let $[n]\df\{1,\ldots,n\}$ and let $(n)_k\df n(n-1)\cdots(n-k+1)$ denote the falling factorial.
 Given a set $V$ and $k\in\NN$, we let $(V)_k$ be the set of \emph{injective} functions $[k]\to V$, we let $\binom{V}{k}\df\{A\subseteq V \mid\lvert A\rvert = k\}$ be the set of subsets of $V$ of size $k$, let $\binom{V}{\leq k}\df\bigcup_{\ell=0}^k\binom{V}{\ell}$ and we let $r(V)\df\bigcup_{k\in\NN_+}\binom{V}{k}$ be the set of non-empty finite subsets of $V$.
 We will often abuse notation and write $n$ in place of $[n]$ when $V=[n]$ in some of the notation.